tsawler/tabula/README.md

 | `Blocks()` | `[]layout.Block` | Text blocks | PDF |
 | `Elements()` | `[]layout.LayoutElement` | All elements in reading order | PDF |
 | `Analyze()` | `*layout.AnalysisResult` | Complete layout analysis | PDF |

+**Note on PDF-only methods:** The methods marked "PDF" in the table above (`Fragments`, `Lines`, `Paragraphs`, `Headings`, `Lists`, `Blocks`, `Elements`, `Analyze`) exist because PDFs lack semantic structure - they store raw text fragments at arbitrary positions, requiring layout analysis to reconstruct document structure.
+DOCX and ODT files already contain explicit semantic markup (paragraphs, headings, lists) in their XML, so these detection methods aren't needed.
+Use `Document()` to access the semantic structure for all formats.

 ### Inspection Methods (non-terminal, PDF only)